 There will be a practical order to overcoming barriers and understanding what these are may take a lot of work in the early stages.
 Life is a process and to flow with it, we need to be able to understand what courses of action we need to take so that we can break these down.

 Try to think outside the box and don’t give way to any lack of self-esteem.
 Be assertive because this is the quality of the rest of your life that is at stake.
-If you can get a referral to an occupational therapist or counsellor, do so.
+If you can get a referral to a neuropsychologist, occupational therapist, or TBI counsellor, do so.
 Investigate every opportunity open to you.
 Maybe someone at a local support group or church will be able to help or may be able to suggest someone else.